luukvanderduim/x86-exts/README.md

 Finding the extension set used in a binary - fast.

+[EDIT!
+Important!]
+I found out that [iced-cpuid]<https://github.com/icedland/iced-cpuid>() is a thing.
+It does the job better than this attempt.
+It was a worthwhile exercise, but I would advise to use `iced-cpuid` if you can.

 The Stack Overflow question [x86 dissasembler that shows instruction extensions needed](https://stackoverflow.com/questions/59545299/x86-dissasembler-that-shows-instruction-extensions-needed) has a solution that works, but may be slow, depending on your use case.

 An answer proposes to use this shell script.